code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_2model.rst

 The additional :xml:`<sourceTerms>` markup can be used to numerically integrate some source terms in the equations.
 The attribute :xml:`type` selects the source term:

 - *heating*: related to a thermal energy heating/cooling.
-This attribute requires the :xml:`<dataHeating>` node with the attribute :xml:`volumeHeatPower`: a real number corresponding to the power by volume unit added to the flow (unit :W/m3 (SI)).
+This attribute requires the :xml:`<dataHeating>` node with the attribute :xml:`volumeHeatPower`: a real number corresponding to the power by volume unit added to the flow (unit: W/m3 (SI)).

 .. code-block:: xml